IsaacChen89/Badminton-Singles_Split-Step-Timing-Analysis/README.md

 - Input videos at any frame rate (25, 30, 60 FPS, …) are automatically resampled to **30 FPS** before being fed to the pipeline so the action model sees the same temporal cadence it was trained on.
 - The annotated output MP4 is written at the same target rate.
 - Override with `--target-fps <N>` or `pipeline.target_fps` in `config.yaml`; pass `--target-fps 0` (or set the config to `null`) to disable resampling and keep the source FPS.
+- The top-left shows frame index, timeline time, **HUD** (processing FPS), and tracking mode.
+Processing FPS is inference throughput; it is not the video’s playback FPS.
 - Use `--yolo-run N` and `--action-run N` to pick versioned checkpoints (`models/yolo_player_<N>/`, `models/action_player_<N>/`), or pass explicit `--yolo-weights` / `--action-weights` paths.
 If no checkpoint is found, `analyze` falls back to legacy flat paths in `config.yaml`, then the stock YOLO weights.
 If no action checkpoint is found, `analyze` still writes bounding boxes — the `SPLIT STEP` label simply never fires.

 ---